The Lake Jacksonville Association (LJA) is made up of waterfront property and home

 - to promote and protect the interest of the members;

-- to conduct various lawful activities for the benefit of the leaseholders; to discuss
+- to conduct various lawful activities for the benefit of the leaseholders; to discuss with the landlord all

-with the landlord all matters pertinent to leaseholders' interest, whether contained
+matters pertinent to leaseholders' interest, whether contained in lease agreements or otherwise; and

-- to generally promote and enhance the Lake Jacksonville area and leased grounds,
+- to generally promote and enhance the Lake Jacksonville area and leased grounds.